-The first time I went to Philmont Scout Ranch was as a 14-year-old youth.
-I had a great experience!
+The first time I went to Philmont Scout Ranch was as a 14-year-old youth, and I had a great experience!
 My older sister and I participated in the backpacking Mountain Trek.
-We said goodbye to our families that first day and then spent the rest of our Philmont time hiking through the backcountry, sleeping in tents, rock-climbing, rappelling, and having the adventure of a lifetime.
+We said goodbye to our families the first day and then spent the rest of our Philmont time hiking through the backcountry, sleeping in tents, rock-climbing, rappelling, and having the adventure of a lifetime.
 At the end of our trek we truly felt that Philmont was “God’s country.”

-I returned to Philmont in 2001 as the mother of two toddler boys and an infant daughter.
-And this time, despite my Scouting husband’s eagerness, I wasn’t so sure about our outing.
+I returned to Philmont 13 years later as the mother of two toddler boys and an infant daughter.
+And this time, despite my Scout husband’s eagerness, I wasn’t so sure about our outing.
 “Are there decent bathrooms?”
 I wondered.
 “What will I do while my husband is in meetings?”
 “What do I wear?”
 “Will I sleep in a tent?”
 And a million other questions plagued me.

 However, despite my initial concerns, our 2001 adventure went well.
-We returned to Philmont with six children in 2008; with nine children in 2012, 2013, and 2014; and with ten children in 2015.
+We returned to Philmont with six children in 2008; with nine children in 2012, 2013, and 2014; and with ten children in 2015 and 2016.
 Obviously, I have found Philmont a comfortable, happy place not only for Scouting husbands, but also for children and moms.

 If you are thinking of attending the Philmont Training Center with your spouse for the first time this summer and feel nervous, let me put your fears to rest.
 I’m positive that when all is said and done, you’ll be grateful you came.
 And you, your husband, and family will make memories to always treasure.

 Still, there are concerns we all want resolved before embarking on any new adventure.
 Here is a list of ten “nervous spouse” questions, and the comforting answers.